Scenario-based Risk Evaluation

 \subsection{Comonotonic-additive risk measures and Choquet integrals}

 As mentioned in Section \ref{sec:22}, the most popular class of risk measures in practice are the ones that are additive for comonotonic risks.
 We choose this class as the starting point to establish an axiomatic theory of $\Q$-based risk measures.
-It is well-known that law-determined monetary risk measures are closely related to the notion of Choquet integrals; for instance Yaari's dual utility functionals (\cite{Y87}) and Kusuoka representations (\cite{K01}) are based on Choquet integrals.
-First we recall the notions of Choquet integrals.
+It is well-known that \trd{law-based} monetary risk measures are closely related to the notion of Choquet integrals; for instance Yaari's dual utility functionals \cite{Y87} and Kusuoka representations \cite{K01} are based on Choquet integrals.

 \begin{definition} A set function $c:\mathcal F\to \R$, is \emph{increasing} if $c(A)\le c(B)$ for $A\subset B$, $A,B\in \mathcal F$, it is \emph{standard} if $c$ is increasing and satisfies $c(\varnothing)=0$ and $c(\Omega)=1$, and it is \emph{submodular} if